temporalio/helm-charts/README.md

 ~/temporal-helm$ helm dependencies update
 ```

-### Install Temporal
+## Install Temporal Helm chart

+Temporal can be configured to run with a variety of different dependencies and the Helm chart installs these by default:

+* Cassandra
+* ElasticSearch
+* Kafka (with Zookeeper)
+* Promethueus
+* Grafana

+MySQL can be swapped in for Cassandra but is not deployed as part of this Helm chart.

-Temporal can be configured to run with a variety of different dependencies.
-By default this Helm chart deploys Cassandra, ElasticSearch, Kafka, Zookeeper, Promethueus and Grafana to support various features of Temporal.
-Cassandra can be swapped for MySQL if desired.
-The following sections will walk through deploying with everything included on a single node cluster and conclude with a configurtion that lets you bring all of your own dependencies.
+The following sections will walk through installing with everything included on a single node cluster and conclude with a configurtion that lets you bring all of your own dependencies.

-#### [Tiny] Batteries Included for Getting Started / Development
+### Install minimal versions of only requried dependencies

 To install Temporal in a limited but working configuration (one replica of Cassandra and each of Temporal's services, no metrics or Elastic Search), you can run the following command